 Your eyebrows are the first thing that people see when you meet them.
 Having good eyebrows is essential to making a good first impression.
 You want to leave a lasting impression and not a bad one.
-For example, I still remember my neighbor’s girlfriend from twelve years ago.
-I never spoke to her.
-She had drawn on, pencil thin blue eyebrows.
-You don’t forget things like that.
-Likewise, you don’t want to be remembered for that either.

 The Most Common Eyebrow Mistakes You Don’t Want To Make